Everest Base Camp Helicopter Tour - 1 Day detailed guide

 Namobuddha is a revered Buddhist pilgrimage site in the hills of Kavre District.
 According to tradition, a previous incarnation of the Buddha gave his body to a famished tigress and her cubs at this spot.
 An ancient stupa with prayer flags and a stone carving commemorates this act of compassion, drawing pilgrims and visitors from around the world.
 The Thrangu Tashi Yangtse Monastery stands nearby, where monks study and meditate in peaceful surroundings with views of the Himalayas stretching to the horizon.

 After visiting the stupa and taking in the tranquil surroundings, you’ll drive back to Kathmandu through Tamang villages and green countryside.
-This day excursion is an excellent way to experience Nepal’s rich culture and beautiful views — combining light exercise, spiritual discovery, and stunning views, all within easy reach of the capital city.
+This day excursion is an excellent way to experience Nepal’s Newari hill towns and terraced farmland — combining light exercise, spiritual discovery, and wide valley views, all within easy reach of the capital city.

 Want to add this day hike to your trek?
 Contact us on WhatsApp or mention it during your online briefing.
 You can also view the full Dhulikhel Namobuddha Day Hike package for more details and pricing.